• Skip to primary navigation

 • Vegetable or avocado oil - Vegetable and avocado oil has a high smoke point, making it perfect for frying French toast.
 You can also use grapeseed oil or any other oil with a high smoke point.

-• Fresh fruit - Fresh fruit can add a tart, sweet, and healthy addition.
+• Fresh fruit - Fresh fruit makes a tart, sweet, and healthy addition.

 • Butter and maple syrup - Butter adds rich flavor and maple syrup adds sweetness.